Why interpolation matters

 Market data: the failures that happen before interpolation

 Ask an experienced curve engineer where curve bugs come from and they will not say "the interpolation method."
 They will say "the data."
 The market-data layer is where a production curve is won or lost, and it is almost entirely absent from textbook treatments.
+It draws on the same governed trade capture and reference data that feed the rest of the platform.

 A single delivery product, say the Q1 gas quarter, may be quoted in the same minute by several sources that disagree: an exchange settlement (authoritative, but only struck once, at close), an exchange last-trade (live, but possibly hours old for an illiquid product), one or more broker bid/ask pairs (indicative, sometimes crossed or wide), and a trader mark (a manual override, lowest authority).
 You cannot feed all of them to the solver; you must resolve them to one clean number per product, and record why.